Compliance Guides & Building Standards

 The term matters because it affects how broadly the NCC applies to your project.
 A substantial renovation generally means work that goes beyond surface finishes — walls moved, wet areas relocated, significant electrical or plumbing reconfiguration.
 The more the scope expands, the more comprehensively the code kicks in.

+Your certifier or local council can give you a specific ruling on your project.
 When in doubt, ask before you start — not after.
-Your certifier or local council can give you a specific ruling on your project scope before a single tool is picked up.

 What the NCC Actually Requires in a Bathroom